 “It’s perfect!
 How much does this cost?”
 So I replied to him, “Nothing!”
 (Well, excluding the hosting fees of course!)

 WooCommerce is one of the major players in the WordPress e-commerce industry.
 Their main plugin is free and comes with the basic features necessary to maintain an entry-level e-commerce store.
 You’d be wrong to think that like most “free” WordPress plugins, WooCommerce keeps the necessary features locked behind a “premium” cupboard.

 In fact, there is no premium version of the plugin.
 They have a seriously impressive array of add-ons, through which they generate revenue.
-They also support third party add-ons.
+They also support WooCommerce add-ons.
 You can even hire a developer to build you a business-specific WooCommerce add-on.

 Other awesome e-commerce plugins include iThemes Exchange, MarketPress and Easy Digital Downloads.
-For an exhaustive list, check out Freddy’s post on 20 Best E-commerce WordPress Plugins of 2014.
+For an exhaustive list, check out Freddy’s post on best ecommerce WordPress plugins.